rizac/sdaas/README.md

 Cons:
   - The program from the terminal must be invoked via `python sdaas/run.py` (quite verbose)
-  - If the virtual environment has already stuff installed, then you might override specific versions with this program's versions
+  - If the virtual environment is new (usual case), skip this point.
+Otherwise, if it already has stuff installed, then you might override specific versions with this program's versions

 #### 2. with setup.py